avbolsh/bitly/README.md

 [TODO: This script allow create short url and count clicks on bitly-links.
 Script uses service https://bitly.com/]

 ### How does it work
-If you'll input a not-bitly-url script put bitly-link in stdout.
+If you'll input a not-bitly-url script puts bitly-link in stdout.
 If you'll input a bitly-link script counts how many times it was clicked.